jlopez/deer-mouse/cline_docs/activeContext.md

 ## Current Focus

-Implementing **Step 5: Implement Coordinate Mapping Function** of Phase 2 (Calibration & Mapping).
+Preparing for **Step 6: Mouse Pointer Control** of Phase 3 (Control & Refinement).

 ## Recent Changes

+-   **Completed Step 5: Implement Coordinate Mapping Function:**
+    -   Created `CoordinateMapper.swift` with a `static func estimateScreenCoords(...)` using a weighted K-Nearest Neighbors (KNN, k=3) algorithm based on average pupil distance.
+    -   Added `calibrationData` storage and `@Published var estimatedScreenCoordinate: CGPoint?` to `CameraManager`.
+    -   Modified `CameraManager`'s `captureOutput` delegate method to call `CoordinateMapper.estimateScreenCoords` when calibration is complete and `latestGazeData` is available, updating `estimatedScreenCoordinate`.
+    -   Added `setCalibrationData(_:)` method to `CameraManager` to receive data from the view model and manage `isCalibrationComplete` state.
+    -   Modified `CalibrationViewModel` to hold a weak reference to `CameraManager`.
+    -   Updated `CalibrationViewModel`'s `init`, `startCalibration`, `finishCalibration`, and `cancelCalibration` methods to call `cameraManager.setCalibrationData()` appropriately.
+    -   Updated `ContentView`'s `init` to inject `CameraManager` into `CalibrationViewModel`.
+    -   Added a red `Circle` overlay in `ContentView` positioned using `cameraManager.estimatedScreenCoordinate` when calibration is not active.
--   **Completed Step 4: Basic Calibration UI & Data Capture:**
+-   **Completed Step 4: Basic Calibration UI & Data Capture:** (Details omitted for brevity, see previous versions if needed)
-    -   Defined `ScreenGazePair` struct in `GazeDataTypes.swift`.
-    -   Created `CalibrationViewModel.swift` to manage calibration state (`isCalibrating`, `calibrationPoints`, `collectedData`, `currentCalibrationTargetIndex`) and logic (`startCalibration`, `recordDataPoint`, `finishCalibration`, `cancelCalibration`).
-    -   Created `CalibrationTargetView.swift` to display a visual target.
-    -   Integrated `CalibrationViewModel` into `ContentView.swift`.
-    -   Added UI controls (Start/Record/Cancel buttons) to `ContentView.swift`.
-    -   Conditionally displayed `CalibrationTargetView` based on `calibrationViewModel.isCalibrating` and `currentTargetPoint`.
-    -   Implemented logic to capture `cameraManager.latestGazeData` and store `ScreenGazePair` on button press.
--   **Completed Step 3: Detect Facial Landmarks (Pupils & Pose):**
+-   **Completed Step 3: Detect Facial Landmarks (Pupils & Pose):** (Details omitted for brevity)
-    -   Created `GazeDataTypes.swift` with the `GazeInputData` struct.
-    -   Modified `CameraManager` to use `VNDetectFaceLandmarksRequest`.
-    -   Implemented extraction and coordinate conversion (scaling, mirroring) for pupil landmarks (`leftPupil`, `rightPupil`) and head pose angles (`roll`, `pitch`, `yaw`).
-    -   Added `@Published var latestGazeData: GazeInputData?` to `CameraManager` and updated it in the Vision completion handler.
-    -   Fixed a type mismatch error in the landmark point conversion helper function (`CGPoint` vs `VNPoint`).
-    -   Modified `FaceDetectionOverlayView` to accept `latestGazeData` and draw green indicators for pupils.
-    -   Updated `ContentView` to pass `latestGazeData` to the overlay.
--   Updated README.md status.
 -   Updated Memory Bank (`progress.md`, `activeContext.md`).

 ## Next Steps

-1.  **Implement Step 5: Implement Coordinate Mapping Function:**
+1.  **Implement Step 6: Mouse Pointer Control:**
-    *   **Goal:** Create a Swift function `estimateScreenCoords(gazeData: GazeInputData, calibrationData: [ScreenGazePair]) -> CGPoint?` that uses calibration data to estimate screen coordinates from live `GazeInputData`.
+    *   **Goal:** Use the estimated screen coordinates to programmatically move the system's mouse pointer via `CoreGraphics`.
+Add a UI toggle for control activation.
+Handle Accessibility permissions.
     *   **Tasks:**
-        *   Decide on an initial mapping algorithm (e.g., simple interpolation, weighted average based on proximity, polynomial regression - start simple).
-        *   Create a new file (e.g., `CoordinateMapper.swift`) or add the function to an existing relevant file (perhaps `CalibrationViewModel` or a dedicated utility struct/class).
-        *   Implement the `estimateScreenCoords` function, taking live `GazeInputData` and the `collectedData` (`[ScreenGazePair]`) as input.
-        *   The function should return an estimated `CGPoint` representing screen coordinates, or `nil` if estimation isn't possible (e.g., insufficient calibration data).
-        *   Add basic logging or debugging output within the function to see the estimated coordinates.
-        *   (Optional) Add unit tests for the mapping function if feasible with sample data.
+        *   Create a new class/struct (e.g., `MouseController.swift`) responsible for mouse events.
+        *   Implement a function `movePointer(to: CGPoint)` using `CGEvent.post(tap:location:mouseMoveTo:)`.
+        *   Add logic to handle coordinate system differences (SwiftUI/View coordinates vs. global screen coordinates). `NSScreen.main?.frame` might be needed.
-        *   Integrate the call to this function into `ContentView` or `CameraManager` to continuously estimate gaze coordinates when not calibrating (initially just print the output).
+        *   Integrate this into `ContentView` or `CameraManager` to call `movePointer` based on `estimatedScreenCoordinate`.
+        *   Add a toggle switch (`@State var isMouseControlActive: Bool`) in `ContentView` to enable/disable pointer movement.
+        *   Implement Accessibility permission check and request (`AXIsProcessTrustedWithOptions`).
+Guide the user to System Settings if permission is denied.
+        *   Ensure pointer movement only happens when the toggle is on AND calibration is complete AND an estimate exists.